 There is a simple solution to this part of the problem as well.
 It’s helped me TONS.
 Here it is-

-Use alarms (gratuitously).
+Use Alarms (gratuitously).

 I have a fitness watch that I’ve set to remind me of moments throughout the day when I need to mark the time.
 It vibrates on my wrist until I tap it.
 Which effectively makes me stop what I’m doing and look at my watch.

-You can set several throughout the day that are customized for you.
+You can set up several throughout the day that are customized for you.
 Maybe you want an alarm that reminds you to eat lunch, or when it’s time to pick the kids up from school.
 You could set an alarm to remind you to prep dinner, or to start winding down for bed.

 Give yourself a break

 We, as a culture, wear busy-ness like a badge all too often.
 If we can multi-task we’re feeling like we’re ahead of the game.
-Making phone calls while walking the track, checking our email while we’re making coffee, replying to emails before bed, looking up recipes for dinner while our kid is at their music lesson.
+Making phone calls while walking the track, checking our email while we’re making coffee, replying to emails before bed, and looking up recipes for dinner while our kid is at their music lesson.
 We’re pretty good at working in the margins.
-And I even advocate for using your margins to find to create, in my article 3 Tips to Help You be Creative Every day.
+And I even advocate for using your margins to find time to create, in my article 3 Tips to Help You be Creative Every day.
 But like anything, you have to use the power for good.